CLERA WINDOWS + DOORS · PATIO DOORS GUIDE

 Use a level to check whether the floor at the threshold is level and whether the sides of the opening are plumb.
 Out-of-square openings require shimming during installation.

-4. Note the door swing or slide direction
+4. Make a note of the door swing or slide direction

-Replacement door units are typically sized slightly smaller than the rough opening to allow for shimming and levelling.
+It is common for replacement door units to be sized slightly smaller than the rough opening to allow for shimming and levelling.
 Most manufacturers will walk you through measurements during a free in-home consultation to ensure accuracy before ordering.

 Why Clera?
 Clera offers free in-home measurements as part of the quote process, so you never have to worry about ordering the wrong size.